Skip to main content

 • IAM metadata: Roles, policies, and trust relationships

-• Billing data: Cost and usage information
+• Billing data: Cost and usage, budgets, invoices

 Security